Key West: Tennessee Williams house

 Tennessee Williams first became a regular visitor to Key West in 1941 and is said to have written the first draft of A Streetcar Named Desire while staying in 1947 at the La Concha Hotel.
 He bought a permanent house in 1949 and listed Key West as his primary residence until his death in 1983.
 In contrast to Hemingway's grand house in Old Town, the Williams home at 1431 Duncan Street in the "unfashionable" New Town neighborhood is a very modest bungalow.
 The house is privately owned and not open to the public.
 The Academy Award-winning film version of his play The Rose Tattoo was shot on the island in 1956.
 The Tennessee Williams Theatre is located on the campus of Florida Keys Community College on Stock Island.

-Even though Hemingway and Williams lived in Key West at the same time, they reportedly met only once—at Hemingway's home in Cuba, Finca Vigía.
+Though Hemingway and Williams lived in Key West at the same time, they reportedly met only once—at Hemingway's home in Cuba, Finca Vigía.

 Port of Key West

-The Port of Key West includes Key West Bight, Garrison Bight at City Marina, as well as three docks utilized by cruise ships.

 The first cruise ship to adopt the port was the Sunward in 1969.
 It docked at Pier B, which was owned at that time by the U.S. Navy.

 In 1984, the city opened a cruise terminal at Mallory Square.
 The decision was met with opponents who claimed that it would disrupt the tradition of watching the sunset at Mallory Square.

-In 2013, a referendum to widen the ship channel was defeated by 73% of voters.
-The proposal, backed by the Key West Chamber of Commerce, was intended to accommodate larger cruise ships and would have required dredging 17 acres of sea bottom, which includes endangered corals, in the protected Florida Keys National Marine Sanctuary.

-In 2020, Key West voters approved three amendments to the City Charter which prohibit large cruise ships, limit daily disembarkations, and prioritize cruise ships with superior public health and environmental records.
-The amendments, sponsored by the Key West Committee for Safer, Cleaner Ships, passed with 61% to 81% approval.
+Today, the Port of Key West includes Key West Bight, Garrison Bight at City Marina, as well as three docks that could be used by cruise ships.